Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

 This sample upgrade Dome Transition into a AIGC project that you can type prompt to have AI generated skybox texture on the dome.
 ### Installation
 I have made a basic Unity project [RuntimeSD](https://github.com/Tongzhou-Yu/RuntimeStableDiffusion) for using stable diffusion in realtime through the app you build to connect with your stable diffusion API.
 [360 Diffusion LoRA](https://civitai.com/models/26815/360-diffusion-lora-for-sd-15) is required for Stable Diffusion in this project.
+This LoRA model should be put in ..\webui\models\Lora.
 ### Key Assets
 `DomeTransition_RuntimeSD.csharp` on `gameobject` Dome
 ### Scene Recording